Modifying Data with INSERT, UPDATE, DELETE

 D)VALUES -

-How can you add two new courses in a single statement?
+How can you add two new products in a single statement?

 A) Run two separateINSERTcommands